DutchAzureMeetup/BigDataIngestion2/labs/1-DataFactory/README.md

 # Big Data Ingestion Part 2

+## Goal

+In this lab we will copy all the data saved in the archive container (you did this in the [preparation](https://github.com/DutchAzureMeetup/BigDataIngestion2/tree/master/labs/0-Preparation) lab) to the HDInsight cluster storage.

 ## Create a Data Factory

 Let's create our first copy activity in Data Factory!

-In this lab we will copy all the data saved in the archive container (you did this in the [preparation](https://github.com/DutchAzureMeetup/BigDataIngestion2/tree/master/labs/0-Preparation) lab) to the HDInsight cluster storage.

 1. Go the Resource Group created during the preparation lab: